 Just look at the evidence.
 That will tell you all you need to know.
 And trust me there is enough there to make you see what I am saying is real.

 More about the author

-In London a young man stands accused of murder.
+A young man stands accused of murder.
+The evidence is overwhelming.

-But at his trial, this man, who has tried to stay out of trouble all his life, tells an extraordinary story.
+But at his trial, this man tells an extraordinary story.

 'Superb character-driven fiction.
 Masterful' Guardian